-Finalist, Fear of Columns
+Finalist Fear of Columns competition

 Team Andrea Gimeno, Lluís J. Liñán, Xevi Lluch Client Mies van der Rohe Foundation Year 2016